MicrosoftDocs/win32/desktop-src/Debug/about-dbghelp.md

 ---
-Description: 'The following topics describe symbol files and the functionality provided by the DbgHelp functions.' ms.assetid: '1bae2f0a-94a4-4152-bccc-b4deb1291a09'
+Description: The following topics describe symbol files and the functionality provided by the DbgHelp functions. ms.assetid: 1bae2f0a-94a4-4152-bccc-b4deb1291a09
 title: About DbgHelp
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About DbgHelp